rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

  -- describe their specific sensitivity or vulnerability.

-There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., config true, which is the default).
+There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., "config true", which is the default).
 These data nodes may be considered sensitive or vulnerable in some network environments.
 Write operations (e.g., edit-config) and delete operations to these data nodes without proper protection